 Mandatory paid leave for COVID-related reasons provided by the Families First Coronavirus Response Act (FFCRA) expires with the start of 2021.

-Mette, Evans & Woodside attorneys Kathryn L. Simpson, James L. Goldsmith and Michael A. Farrell were named as top attorneys in Pennsylvania by Super Lawyers.
-Attorney Victoria P. Edwards was also recognized by Super Lawyer as a Rising Star.
+Attorneys Kathryn L. Simpson and James L. Goldsmith were named 2020 Super Lawyers.
+Attorney Victoria P. Edwards was also recognized as a Rising Star.

 What do employers need to know about paid sick leave and expanded family and medical leave under the Families First Coronavirus Response Act?

 Gov. Tom Wolf announced a mandatory shut-down of all non-life sustaining businesses in Pennsylvania effective at 8 p.m. on March 19, 2020.

 Those employed in Pennsylvania, who are unable to work because of COVID-19 (the Coronavirus), may be eligible for unemployment compensation benefits.

 Human Relations (HR) department often encounter legal questions.
 Attorney Kathryn Lease Simpson discusses the HR issues Mette, Evans & Woodside can assist with.